bleds22e/DataWrangling/Week10_VersionControl/documents/Week10_Assignment.md

 1. Navigate to Github in a web browser and log in.
 2. Click the `+` at the upper right corner of the page and choose `New repository`.
-3. Choose the class organization (e.g., `WFSC-DataWrangling`) as the “Owner” of the repo.
+3. Choose the class organization (e.g., `DataWrangling-Fall2025`) as
+    the “Owner” of the repo.
 4. Fill in a `Repository name` that follows the form `FirstnameLastname_DataWrangling`.
 5. Select `Private`.